bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

       version_flagActive: true
     - attribute: Receiver country code
       kind: field
       description: Receiver country.
 Could be 'USA' or 'CAN'.
-This is very important for customs, VAT and shipping fee regulations.
+This is very important for the automtic processing of customs, VAT and shipping fee regulations in subsequent systems.
       version_number: 2
       version_validFrom: 2023-06-01
       version_flagActive: false